daedalus5/mini-minecraft/readme.md

 ## Milestone 2
 ### Team: Merge Conflict

+**_We noticed that collisions are sometimes offset by one.
+We could not figure out why as it does not always happen._**

 ##### Sagar- Sandbox Mode, Lava and Water Collisions, Multithreading

 Sandbox mode was straightforward given what we implemented in Milestone 1.
 I disabled collisions with lava and water blocks, and slowed the player's velocity down when moving through Lava or Water.
 I also modified the vertical deceleration when the player is above a water or lava block to create a sinking effect.